Fifth Ward Wardroom: Use

 The Fifth Ward Wardroom was constructed and used as a polling place and meeting hall in a critical time when Pawtucket was incorporated as a city before later being used as a school and eventually a legion post.
 At the time it was nominated to the National Historic Register, the house was undergoing renovations to become a private single family residence.
-Prior to its conversion it was the Henrietta I. Drummond Post No. 50 of the American Legion.
+Prior to its conversion, it was the Henrietta I. Drummond Post No. 50 of the American Legion.
 According to public records, the house remains a private residence.

 Significance

-The Fifth Ward Wardroom is historically significant as a historical reminder of the pivotal time in which Pawtucket was incorporated as a city and gave up its town-meeting form of governance.
+The Fifth Ward Wardroom is historically significant as a reminder of the pivotal time in which Pawtucket was incorporated as a city and gave up its town-meeting form of governance.
 The building is also architecturally significant as a rare type of building, wardrooms, and is one of three extant examples in Rhode Island.
 William R. Walker & Son constructed three such structures in Pawtucket with the First Ward Wardroom being extant and the third example having been demolished.
-Though both constructed by William R. Walker & Son, the two Pawtucket wardrooms are related, but not identical in construction and show variations by the firm.
+Though both were constructed by William R. Walker & Son, the two Pawtucket wardrooms are related, but not identical in construction and show variations by the firm.
 Another wardroom, with a bungalow style, is located in the Cato Hill Historic District in Woonsocket, Rhode Island.
 The Fifth Ward Wardroom was listed on the National Register of Historic Places in 1983.